 Sure, Gdańsk doesn’t have the market square that Kraków has.
 However, there are some extremely pretty streets in the city centre of Gdańsk.
 I’ve only just begun to scratch the surface with these three streets I’ve written about.

-In my opinion, Gdańsk outdoes Kraków in terms of beauty.
+In my opinion, Gdańsk outdoes Kraków in the outstanding beauty department.

 Nobody likes ugly cities.